 Oglethorpe, Whip-Ma-Whop-Ma-Gate, Bitchdaughter Tower, Swinegate — York’s quirky place names are a legacy of its multi-layered past.

 Roman, Viking and Norman invaders all came here and left their mark.
-Located at the midway point between London and Edinburgh, today the city is a delightfully compact mixture of medieval muddle and eighteenth-century elegance.
+Located at the midway point between London and Edinburgh, today this English city is a delightfully compact mixture of medieval muddle and eighteenth-century elegance.

 Enjoy this York travel guide.